-Misspellings might not seem to be of particular interest to research on the mental lexicon because many orthographic errors are no doubt attributable to the physical environments of typing and hand-writing, such as keyboard layout, touchscreen responsiveness, tactile properties of keyboards, touchscreens, and pens (Crump & Logan, 2010; Deorowicz & Ciura, 2005).
+Ciura, 2005).
 However, there is a substantial body of research demonstrating effects of typing and handwriting on stages of language production that precede planning and execution of motor movements (Delattre, Bonin, & Barry, 2006; Lambert, Kandel, Fayol, & Espéret, 2008; Roux, McKeeff, Grosjacques, Afonso, & Kandel, 2013; Scaltritti, Arfé, Torrance, & Peressotti, 2016).
-Morphological boundaries and syllable boundaries have been the focus of several studies demonstrating that such boundaries affect hand writing and typing (Baus, Strijkers, & Costa, 2013; Bertram, Tønnessen, Strömqvist, Hyönä, & Niemi, 2015; Nottbusch et al., 2005; Roux et al., 2013; Sahel et al., 2008; Weingarten et al., 2004).
-There is also previous research arguing for misspellings of inflected forms as reflecting morphological representations (e.g. Sandra & Fayol, 2003; Sandra et al., 2004).
-We have argued that misspellings in English derivational suffixes similarly reflect lexical structure, in addition to the mechanics of keyboards or pens, in much the same way that pronunciation variation reflects lexical processing along with articulatory and acoustic aspects of speech production.
-In light of previous findings on the effects of spelling variability (both orthographically licensed and nonstandard variation) on reading (Falkauskas & Kuperman, 2015; Rahmanian & Kuperman, 2019), the case studies we presented here underscore the value of misspellings as a tool for understanding the processes underlying both writing and reading.
+Morphological boundaries - and syllable boundaries - in particular have been the focus of several studies demonstrating that such boundaries affect hand writing and typing (Baus, Strijkers, & Costa, 2013; Bertram, Tønnessen, Strömqvist, Hyönä, & Niemi, 2015; Nottbusch et al., 2005; Roux et al., 2013; Sahel et al., 2008; Weingarten et al., 2004).
+We have argued that misspellings similarly reflect lexical structure, in addition to the mechanics of keyboards or pens, in much the same way that pronunciation variation reflects lexical processing along with articulatory and acoustic aspects of speech production.